ujjwal-kr/ujjwal-kr/README.md

 - I'm a student, (17) and interested in computer science.
 - 🔭 I’m building web apps with javascript and golang.
-- 🌱 I’m learning compiler design to make programming language languages.
+- 🌱 I’m learning compiler design to make programming languages.
-- 💬 Ask me anything about full stack web development, security or birdwaching, I will be more than happy to help.
+- 💬 Ask me anything about full stack web development or security, I will be more than happy to help.
 - 📫 How to reach me: You can mail me at epicujjwal@protonmail.com, follow me on [Twitter](https://twitter.com/epicujjwal), [LinkedIn](https://www.linkedin.com/in/ujjwal-kumar-057b511b1).
 Will soon reach back to you.